pine64/community_updates/final/2023-08/post.md

     * Community updates are now written collaboratively by several members of the community
     * The public is invited to contribute to the monthly update posts
 * Newsflash
+    * megi released rk2aw: a loader for your bootloader
 * Quartz64 and SOQuartz
     * U-Boot improvements thanks to Kwiboo and CounterPillow: USB, NVMe, and soon PXE
     * Improved SOQuartz CM4 baseboard compatibility